 TRANSITION into the WAY

 Mark separates those who not only hear but also gain or receive the new understanding—they awaken or at least begin to do so.
 Orthodoxy too often accepts the message without the burgeoning awakening, as indicated in James 2.17, “Even so faith, if it hath not works (actions), is dead being alone.”
 There is scant to recommend such faith.
 Faith without actions has limited power to renew the mind.
-Sowing a good seed is such an action, perhaps leading to revelation and renewal of the soul.
+Sowing a good seed is such an action, leading to revelation and renewal within the soul.
 Without the revelation awakening, faith rescinds itself back into belief alone—potential, but very little progress.

 Each person must also choose to enter into the enlightenment Jesus discusses.
 Christians today sometimes refer to this as ‘kingdom consciousness’—their turn in direction faces the kingdom of God.
 Therein, concerning daily participation with the spirit of God, their life becomes measured by a different set of standards.
 Like faith, enlightenment is not something you have, it is what you participate in.